AdamFHolt/Caribbean-SI/README.md

 ## OVERVIEW

-This repository contains the thermo-mechanical subduction models presented in Conrad et al. (in prep for EPSL).
+This repository contains the thermo-mechanical subduction models presented in Conrad et al. (in review at G-Cubed).
 All models were ran using ASPECT version 2.4.0.

 **input_files:**  Contains all ASPECT input (.prm) files used in the study.